bit-broker/website/content/en/docs/api-conventions/authorization.md

 You are encouraged to make successful test calls to these end-points before launching into more complex scenarios.

-#### Obtaining an Authorization Key
+#### Obtaining an Authorization Token

-The method used to obtain an authorization key differs across the three API sets.
+The method used to obtain an authorization token differs across the three API sets.
 However, once you have a key, the [mechanics of authorization](#authorising-api-calls) are the same.
 All keys are in the form of a long hexadecimal string, such as:

 ```
 4735d360-dc03-499c-91ce-68dfc1554691.5d5c9eab-1d9c-4c88-9478-9f4ab35568a7.423c9101-315a-4929-a64c-9b905837799c